Project Phi shadow vessel launched at Alia Yachts

 Additional features include a 157 square metre cargo deck, 45 square metre lazarette and 33 square metre workshop.

-"Although she’s basically a work horse with lots of storage for tenders and toys and a big 11.5 metre reaching 15,500kg capacity crane, the exterior lines and details have been styled to resemble the mothership,” he said.
+"Although she’s basically a workhorse with lots of storage for tenders and toys and a big 11.5 metre reaching 15,500kg capacity crane, the exterior lines and details have been styled to resemble the mothership,” he previously said.

 Alia Yachts president Gökhan Çelik added: “This is a very interesting project for us which we foresee will provide a platform that can be adapted to meet the needs of other superyacht owners.”

-Power will come from twin CAT C-32 engines for a top speed of 21 knots and cruising speed of 12 knots, resulting in a range of 4,200 nautical miles.
+Power comes from twin CAT C-32 engines for a top speed of 21 knots and cruising speed of 12 knots, resulting in a range of 4,200 nautical miles.